 For context, most traditional wooden decks only last for 15 years at the most, and that’s with regular cleaning, staining, and treatments to prolong their life.
 Having essentially half the lifespan of composite decking while costing far more in maintenance is why traditional decks are ultimately more expensive despite their lower initial cost.

-CedarOpens in a new tab. is a little more durable than other types of wood, and it’s such a big part of the market that it deserves a separate mention.
+Cedar is a little more durable than other types of wood, and it’s such a big part of the market that it deserves a separate mention.
 Well-cared-for cedar will usually last 15 to 20 years in a deck.
-Cedar deteriorates much faster if it’s moistOpens in a new tab. or close to the ground, so elevated cedar decks with exposure to sunlight will last the longest.
+Cedar deteriorates much faster if it’s moist or close to the ground, so elevated cedar decks with exposure to sunlight will last the longest.

 Plastic (PVC) decking are more durable than composites, usually lasting for 50+ years.
 Many manufacturers will give 50-year warranties on PVC decking requiring only regular cleaning.